In-Context Learning Without Copying: Effects of Hapax on ICL

 \section{Effects of \textsc{Hapax} on ICL}

 We now test the ICL capabilities of \textsc{Hapax}.
 In the following sections we verify that the \textsc{Hapax} methodology is able to suppress inductive copying capabilities.
+Unless otherwise noted, comparisons reported in the text include only tasks with statistically significant differences ($p < 0.05$, McNemar's test.
+See \ref{app:choice_of_statistical_test} for our statistical test choice.).

 We observe a reduction for \textit{extractive} ICL task performance as described by \cite{todd2024function}.
 An extractive task is a few-shot task where the model must directly extract the answer from the input, (e.g., ``foil car purple : foil, pen cloud window :'' $\rightarrow$ ``pen'').
-However, when we analyze \textit{abstractive} tasks \citep{todd2024function}, which require generating new answers rather than copying (e.g., ``Greece : Athens, China : Beijing, Egypt'' $\rightarrow$ ``Cairo''), we find that \textsc{Hapax} performs \textit{better} on abstractive tasks than its vanilla counterpart for majority of the tasks.
-These results demonstrate that models can learn abstractive ICL without relying on inductive copying, and the incentive to not repeat previous tokens might even be beneficial.
-In Appendix \ref{app:fluency}, we complement these findings with a small evaluation on the broader effect of \textsc{Hapax} training on natural text generation, showing a significant increase in natural language fluency.
+However, when we analyze \textit{abstractive} tasks \citep{todd2024function}, which require generating new answers rather than copying (e.g., ``Greece : Athens, China : Beijing, Egypt'' $\rightarrow$ ``Cairo''), we observe that \textsc{Hapax} preserves abstractive capabilities with the model achieving higher accuracy on 13 out of 21 tasks.
+These results provide evidence for a weaker developmental link between induction heads and abstractive ICL.
+In Appendix \ref{app:fluency}, we complement these findings with a small evaluation of the broader effect of \textsc{Hapax} training on natural text generation, showing an increase in natural language fluency.